AkkaNetContrib/Akka.Persistence.CouchBase/README.md

 CREATE INDEX idxDocumentType_PersistenceId_Timestamp on `yourbucket` (PersistenceId,Timestamp,DocumentType) USING GSI CREATE INDEX idxDocumentType_PersistenceId on `yourbucket` (DocumentType,PersistenceId) USING GSI

+Once the indexes are created now you need to configure your application.
+There are two possible ways you can pass the Couchbase configuration to the plugin.
+The first way is via Akka's HOCON configuration exclusively.
+The other way is using a combination of HOCON and a Couchbase app.config section.
+Let's start looking at the exclusive HOCON configuration first.

+### Exclusive HOCON Configuration
+To configure Akka.Persistence to access to use the Akka
 Missing:
 - HOCON Config details
 - app.config details